denis2glez/p2p-handshake/README.md

 winget install --id Docker.DockerDesktop winget install --id Rustlang.Rust.MSVC
 ```
-Otherwise, you could use the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) as development environment and and follow the suggestions for Debian/Ubuntu.
+Otherwise, you could use the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) as development environment and follow the suggestions for Debian/Ubuntu.
 </details>

 ## 🔧 Development <a name = "development"></a>